-To take part you will need to register with the company running the study for the government (called [DELETE AS APPROPRIATE] IQVIA NatCen) by phoning TO ADD TO ADD.
-The telephone adviser will register you onto the study and an appointment will be confirmed in the next 7 days.
-A contact email is available for those who are unable to telephone, for example due to hearing or speech impairment [DELETE AS APPROPRIATE] IQVIA TO ADD NatCen 10 100.
+To take part you will need to register with the company running the survey for the government by phoning TELEPHONE.
+The telephone adviser will register you onto the survey and an appointment will be confirmed in the next 7 days.
+A contact email is available for those who are unable to telephone, for example due to hearing or speech impairment EMAIL.
 If you are able to use the telephone, it would help us if you could do so.

-[IQVIA only] IQVIA opening times are: Monday to Thursday - 9:00am to 9:00pm

-Friday - 9:00am to 8:00pm

-Saturday - 9:00am to 5:00pm

-Sunday - 9:00 to 5:00pm

-[NatCen only] NatCen opening times are: Monday to Thursday - 9:00am to 9:00pm
+Opening times are:

-[NatCen only] NatCen opening times are: Monday to Thursday - 9:00am to 9:00pm Friday - 9:00am to 8:00pm
+Monday to Thursday - 9:00am to 9:00pm Friday - 9:00am to 8:00pm Saturday - 9:00am to 5:00pm Sunday - 9:00 to 5:00pm

-[NatCen only] NatCen opening times are: